 Some airlines have you pick up your tourist card at the gate before boarding your flight, while others hand out the card mid-flight.
 If you need to pick up your card in-person, be sure to pad in some extra time in case there’s a line.

-The cost of the Cuban Tourist Card is usually bundled in with your flight, but the price itself varies from airline to airline.
+The cost of the Cuban Tourist Card is usually bundled in with your flight, but the price itself (shown in USD) varies from airline to airline.

 American Airlines: $85.00 ($50.00 visa price + $35.00 processing fee).
 Buy your card online or at the gate in Miami before departure.